AmigaPorts/ACE/docs/programming/ace_in_a_nutshell.md

 This looks similar to changing state, but there's significant difference:

 - when you call `statePush`, _game_ state isn't destroyed.
-Instead, _game_'s suspend function and _pause_'s create function is called.
+Instead, _game_'s suspend function and then _pause_'s create function are called.
 From now on `stateProcess` will process _pause_'s loop.
 - when you call `statePop`, _pause_'s state is destroyed, and _game_'s resume function is called, making _game_'s loop the current one.
 After that